Stereotactic Radiosurgery for Brain Metastasis

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is stereotactic radiosurgery (SRS) safe for treating brain metastases?
+What prior data suggests that stereotactic radiosurgery is safe for treating brain metastasis?

 Who Is on the Research Team?